František Moravec: World War II

 On the evening of 14 March 1939, he and 10 of his fellow intelligence officers secretly managed to fly away with the most valuable intelligence files and archives from Prague Ruzyně Airport to London Croydon Airport, with a stopover in Rotterdam on an ad hoc chartered KLM Douglas DC-3, as they knew in advance from their secret agents operating in Nazi Germany that the invasion leading to the German occupation of Czechoslovakia was to be on 15 March 1939 at 06:00.
 Rescued files and archives were handed over to the MI6 to be used against Germany.

 In Great Britain from 1940 to 1945, Moravec served as the chief of the intelligence service of the Czechoslovak government-in-exile.
 The military intelligence headquarters were in Porchester Gate in London, but from 1940 his private residence was in Addington, Buckinghamshire, near Aston Abbotts, where the exiled President of Czechoslovakia Edvard Beneš had his residence.

 From 1939 to 1942, Moravec maintained secret radio contact with the Czech anti-Nazi resistance group known as Three Kings group.
 He supervised Czechoslovak cooperation with the Special Operations Executive (SOE) and participated in the planning and preparation of Operation Anthropoid, which resulted in the assassination of senior SS official Reinhard Heydrich.
-He also planned the assassination of his namesake Emanuel Moravec, a traitor and Nazi collaborator who was known as the "Czech Quisling".
+He also planned the assassination of Emanuel Moravec, a traitor and Nazi collaborator who was known as the "Czech Quisling".